 The white set of passengers--white missionaries and wildcatter capitalists--are as a whole painted rather harshly by contrast.
-In their haughty colonialist arrogance they view the strife going on around them as just another Chinese excuse for slow room service.
-This is particularly well-drawn in the scene between Miss Roberts and Karloff after Oliver is hauled off to the gulag for punching a guard.
+In their haughty colonialist arrogance they view the civil war strife going on around them as just another Chinese excuse for slow room service.
+This is particularly well-drawn in the scene between Jane and Fang (Karloff) after Oliver is hauled off to the gulag for punching a guard.
 The silken pidgin English-spouting warlord brings her into a special room he's commandeered for the occasion, to ply her with drink and promises of grand adventure and the best food.
 Always there's the clear indication she's bereft of alternatives, other than suicide or murder (via the pistol he's left on the table).
-"If I want," Karloff says, "I take you.
+"If I want," Fang says, "I take you.
 It veddy easy."
-The scene is rather chilling, and we feel the protean echo of the violent savaging of women in mainland China at this approximate time (1937) at the hands of the Japanese.
+The scene is rather chilling, and we feel the protean echo of the violent savaging women were enduring in mainland China at this approximate time (1937) at the hands of the Japanese Army.

-But of course, this being after the 1934 Joseph Breen-enforced code, before any real deflowering gets underway, our Androcles Oliver escapes his captors and rushes to the rescue where he's recognized by Fang for that thorn-out-the-paw favor.
+But of course, this being after the 1934 Joseph Breen-enforced code, before any real deflowering gets underway, our Androcles Oliver escapes his captors and rushes to the rescue where he's recognized by Fang for a thorn-out-the-paw favor he did back when Fang was just a wounded nobody rebel.
 Still, we're glad to be spared any further dismay over why such a slick operator would be attracted to this boxy blank broad, and grateful we can spend the rest of the film enjoying the the weird head games Fang employs as he runs along a silken edge betwixt menace, playful Solomon-style problem solving, and macho existential last cigarette firing squad-style coo.
 It's enough to earn him a ladder rung between Dietrich's smiling exit at the end of 1932's Dishonored (see: Decadence Lost) and Walken's "one shot" at the end of 1978's The Deer Hunter.

 (1933) Dir.
 Edgar Selwyn